-Foreign support staff participate under a different visa category called Summer Work Travel.
-Under this program you are permitted to work in a variety of areas in camp and can even secure secondary employment outside of camp after finishing your camp contract so long as you do not work outside of your home country's program dates, you submit proper employer documentation to your sponsor for approval and you return home in time for the beginning of the university term.
-Although there are a variety of positions you may fill in a summer camp, you cannot, however, accept a role as a camp counselor, Au Pair or any other prohibited position as outlined by the Department of State.
+Foreign support staff participates under a different visa category called Summer Work Travel.
+Under this program you are permitted to work in a variety of areas in camp and can even secure employment after camp in a variety of basic skill positions so long as you do not work outside of your program dates and you return home in time for the beginning of the university term.
+Although there are a variety of positions you may fill in a summer camp, you cannot, however, accept a role as a camp counselor, Au Pair or any other prohibited position as outlined by the department of state.